remix-run/remix/docs/guides/streaming.md

 Remix takes advantage of React 18's streaming and server-side support for `<Suspense />` boundaries using the [`defer` Response][defer] utility and [`<Await />`][await] component / [`useAsyncValue`][useasyncvalue] hook.
 By using these APIs, you can solve both of these problems:

 1. Your data is no longer on a waterfall: document & data (in parallel) -> JavaScript
-2. Your can easily switch between streaming and waiting for the data
+2. You can easily switch between streaming and waiting for the data

 ![Graphs showing how document and slow data requests sent over the same response significantly speed up the largest contentful paint][graphs-showing-how-document-and-slow-data-requests-sent-over-the-same-response-significantly-speed-up-the-largest-contentful-paint]